Implement Connected I/O to Communicate with External Peripheral Devices Using Raspberry Pi

 On the Hardware tab of the Simulink model, in the Mode section, select

-Connected IO, and then click Run with
+Connected IO, and then click Run with IO.

 Observe the corresponding video output on the SDL video display screen.